ueman/passkit/passkit/README.md

 > 🚧 API is subject to change! 🚧

 PassKit allows you to work with Apple's PkPass and Order files.
-This is a pure Dart library and works in Flutter, on the web and on servers.
-No Flutter needed.
+Those are the files that are usually managed via Apple Wallet.
+This is a pure Dart library and works with Flutter, on the web and on servers.

 In order to show PassKit and Order files in Flutter, use the [`passkit_ui`](https://pub.dev/packages/passkit_ui) package, which includes ready made widgets.